ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   ```

   To simplify some filter declarations, `methodCall` and `fieldAccess` can be declared using
-  un-obfuscated smali statements.
+  copy-pasted un-obfuscated smali statements.
 Such as:
   ```
   methodCall(smali = "Landroid/net/Uri;->parse(Ljava/lang/String;)Landroid/net/Uri;")
   fieldAccess(smali = "Landroid/os/Build;->MODEL:Ljava/lang/String;")